Orlando Area Residential Real Estate Snapshot for November 2021

 State of the Market

-44 distressed homes (bank-owned properties and short sales) accounted for 1% of all home sales in July 2021.
-That is an increase of .3% from the previous month.
+24 distressed homes (bank-owned properties and short sales) accounted for .6% of all home sales in November 2021.
+That represents a 35% drop over November 2020, when 37 distressed homes sold.